Selected Botanical WWW Sites

 - California, USA - Consortium of California Herbaria -

 CHSC, DAV, IRVC, JEPS, RSA, SBBG, UCR, UCSB, UCSC, UC.

-- CAS - California Academy of Sciences, Botany Department.
+- CAS - California Academy of Sciences, Botany Department (database search links).

-- F - Field Museum of Natural History - Botany Collections.
+- F - Field Museum of Natural History, Plants and Fungi - Botany Collections Database.

 - FSU - Godfrey Herbarium, Florida State University - specimen database search.

 - FTG - Fairchild Tropical Herbarium - includes specimen images.